euzu/m3u-filter/README.md

 **m3u-filter** is a versatile tool for processing playlists.
 Key capabilities include:

-- Filtering, renaming, mapping, and sorting playlist entries and saving them in EXTM3U, XTREAM, or Kodi formats.
+- Filtering, renaming, mapping, and sorting playlist entries and saving them in EXTM3U, XTREAM, or Strm (Kodi) formats.
 - Process multiple input files and create multiple output files through target definitions.
-- Act as a simple Xtream or M3U server after processing entries.
+- Act as a simple Xtream or M3U redirect or reverse proxy after processing entries.
-- Serve as a redirect or reverse proxy for Xtream.
 - Schedule updates in server mode.
 - Running as a CLI tool to deliver playlists through web servers (e.g., Nginx, Apache).
 - Define multiple filtering targets to create several playlists from a large one.